graphcore-research/gwr/README.md

 > [!IMPORTANT]
 > To ensure that the correct Rust toolchain is used the script must be executed
-> from within the STEAM directory.
+> from within the TRAMWAY directory.

 > [!Tip]
 > Although the script is interactive, selecting the default option